-This Code of Conduct is copyright, 2020.
+This work is copyright 2018.
 Apart from its use as permitted under the Copyright Act 1968, no part may be reproduced by any process without written permission.
 Enquiries should be directed to:

 The CMS-A International Director Church Missionary Society - Australia PO Box 20095 WORLD SQUARE NSW 2002 +61 2 9284 6777 email: cmsa@cms.org.au